flysand7/ciabatta/readme.md

 ## Building ciabatta

-Building ciabatta with MSVC is not supported.
-The only compiler that the library have been compiled and tested with is clang.

-Note that the library can only be used with clang
+Before proceeding please note that ciabatta can only be compiled and used with `clang`.
+It may be able to work with `gcc` with some minor adjustments but I didn't test.

 ### Building on windows

-Run ./build.ps1 to compile ciabatta
+Run `./build.ps1` to compile ciabatta
 - (Optionally) Run `./test crt` to make sure there are no errors

 ### Building and using on linux